How much is really known about the Lads involved in the Burning?

 (6) Mick Stephenson is the ‘honorary’ CH Fire Brigade Prisoner.
-He narrowly escaped from arrest at the Burning.
+He narrowly escaped arrest at the Burning.
 Only to be jailed in Mountjoy on another charge a week later.

 Many thanks to Gerry Cassidy, Gary Deering, John Dorins, Liam Grace and kind Readers Patrick Johnson, Winnie Doyle Dunne & Louise Lowe whose inputs helped resolve a few cases.

 Information on births based on official records from the General Register Offices of Ireland and England & Wales and/or 1901 & 1911 Census returns.